 Is Amazon OpenSearch Service HIPAA compliant?
-Yes, based on our research, Amazon OpenSearch Service can be HIPAA compliant.
+Yes, OpenSearch Service can be HIPAA compliant, when using HIPAA-elligable versions of their services.

-Yes, Amazon OpenSearch Service will sign a business associate agreement, which can be reviewed in the AWS Management Console.
+Yes, AWS will sign a business associate agreement, which can be reviewed here.

 A business associate agreement (BAA) is a legally binding contract establishing a relationship between a covered entity under the Health Insurance Portability and Accountability Act (HIPAA) and its business associates.
 The purpose of this agreement is to ensure the proper protection of personal health information (PHI) as required by HIPAA regulations.